6. Evaluation of Learning Overview

 - The Learning Portfolio: A Powerful Idea for Significant Learning, John Zubizarreta, The Idea Center.
 In-depth IDEA paper about using learning portfolios, including what they are, their purpose and potential contents, and how it helps students and teachers track learning.

-- Tools and Techniques for Course Improvement, created by Richard Fry, WWU
+- Tools and Techniques for Program Improvement, created by Richard Fry, WWU

 - Using Assessment to Improve Instruction, a recorded workshop by Bill Moore.